• Skip to primary navigation

 How to Build a LiPo Battery Charger Circuit

-Building a LiPo Battery Charger Circuit is simple that uses an IC 741 operational amplifier along with some basic parts.
+Hence, this LiPo Battery Charger Circuit is simple to build and uses an IC 741 op-amp with a few additional components.

-This design is made specifically for charging a 3.7V, 360mAh LiPo cell.
+Also the circuit is designed for a 3.7V, 360mAh LiPo battery.

 Circuit Working: